EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 We will need to create a custom module if we need to add or change the existing business logic at a level where Magento doesn’t provide a setting or option for it.
 For example, if our business has a specific feature or set of features that are not common to the market.

-### Creating a basic Magento module
+### Creating a basic Magento 2 module

-Luckily, creating a simple Magento 2 module is not that hard.
+Creating a simple module in Magento 2 is not that hard.
 We will need to accomplish the following tasks:

 * Creating a new directory for the module
 * Creating the registration.php script